paulomac1000/Raspberry-Internet-Watchdog/README.md

 # Raspberry Internet Watchdog

 ... but also for any other Linux-based system.
 Contains a script that monitors whether the Internet connection is working on your device.
-If not, restart the router.
+If not, restarts the router.
 If the problem persists, the device will restart.
 In this way, you will ensure the stability of access to your network and device in the event of a network failure.

 ## Requirements

 - `Linux` based device (like `Raspberry Pi`) with installed `Python 3`
 - One of the supported routers: `Cisco EPC3925`, `Nokia G-240W-C` or other with `OpenWrt` installed
-- The following python packages installed on device: `httplib`, `requests`, `os`, `time`, `re` (only for `Nokia G-240W-C`), `paramiko` (only for `Cisco EPC3925`)
+- The following python packages installed on device: `http.client`, `requests`, `paramiko` (only for `Cisco EPC3925`)
 - Access data to your device: login and password
 - If you are using a router with OpenWrt, make sure it has SSH access and password enabled.
 - The script saves the last restart date to a file in its location to avoid restart loops, so make sure it will have permission to write to that location